 They say kleptomaniacs are born that way – like being a redhead or freakishly tall.
 But I think that Kate just took a liking to stealing until she couldn’t help herself.
 She stole everything she could, whether she needed it or not.
-Clothing, jewelry, cheap costume jewelry not diamonds and gold.
-Money, shoes, food – you name it.
+Clothing, jewelry, cheap costume jewelry, inexpensive stuff really.
+Money, shoes, food – were irresistible.
 Nothing was safe from her.
 That is how she earned the name Klepto Kate!
-Well it was the name she gave herself anyway.

-“May I help you?” a kind voice asked.
-Kate turned and stared into the same blue eyes in the painting.
+“May I help you?”
+Kate turned and stared into the same smiling, blue eyes in the painting.
 “That’s my father” she said.
 Kate stared at her, she was so unusual.
 Her silver hair floated down her face.
 Wrinkles gave her skin character rather than making it look old and she had the most beautiful hands Kate had ever seen.

 Wandering towards the door, Kate pretended to look at several more items before making a beeline.
 A beautiful hand, closed on her arm.
-“Is there something you want to buy child?” she asked kindly again.
+“Is there something you want to buy child?” she said.
 Kate shook her head.

 “Are you sure child?” whispered.
-“Definitely” she retorted rather rudely, pulling her arm away and quickly leaving the shop.
+“Definitely!”
+Pulling her arm away she quickly left the shop.
 The tinkling bell rang in her ears as she left, almost running.